 CIRM will require for-profit applicants to co-fund at least 20% of the total "Allowable Project Costs".
-Allowable Project Costs are those costs permitted under CIRM policies and regulations and include both direct, facilities, and indirect costs.
+Allowable Project Costs are those costs that: (1) are permitted under CIRM policies and regulations and (2) are for allowable project activities (see below).
+Allowable Project Costs include both direct, facilities, and indirect costs.
 The sum of CIRM funds requested plus the co-funding contribution by the applicant make up the total Allowable Project Costs.
 Non-profit applicants may provide co-funding but it is not required.
 The co-funding may come from any funding source arranged by the applicant, but may not include "in-kind" or similar types of support.
 Documentation demonstrating the commitment of funds to cover the proposed co-funding amount must be provided at the time of application submission (e.g., copy of executed term sheet showing amount of co-funding).
 Only funds that will be spent concurrently with CIRM funds (i.e., no sooner than ICOC approval and no later than completion of the final Operational Milestone) will qualify toward this 20% co-funding requirement.